xiaojuan1/Viergewinnt-Spiel/README.md

 The game continues until either the player or the computer connects four pieces in a row, or the board is full (draw).

+latest: I have already uploaded the .exe file, and it can be run directly!